Published:

 Buying a Home in Seattle

-According to Zillow, the median value for a home in Seattle is $927,525.
-Prices have increased 7.1% over the past 12 months in Seattle.
-That means buying a Seattle home is a lot more expensive today than it was last year.
+According to Zillow, the median value for a home in Seattle is $847,975.
+Prices have decreased 1.7% over the past 12 months in Seattle.

-Zillow expects prices to increase at a healthy pace over the next year, though perhaps not as quickly.
-If you wait until next year to buy a home in Seattle, you could find yourself spending a lot more than you would if you jumped in the market today.
+Experts expect prices to increase at a modest pace over the next year, though perhaps not as quickly.
+If you wait until next year to buy a home in Seattle, you could find yourself spending more than you would if you jumped in the market today.

 So, how does buying a house in Seattle compare with buying in Portland?